Staff Retirement Plan Benefits - Plan B

 Staff retirement plan benefits are not affected in any way by the Social Security benefits you receive.
 Your Social Security benefits will be paid in addition to your plan income.

 The staff retirement plan is an important part of your financial planning for retirement.
 It will provide a competitive, consistent benefit.
 People often underestimate how much they'll need to live comfortably when they retire.
 But it's important to think of your Staff Retirement Plan B benefit as just one part of your retirement income.
-In addition to contributing to your Social Security pension, CWRU offers a tax-deferred savings and investment plan that is a convenient and tax-effective way for you to save for retirement--Plan C.
+In addition to contributing to your Social Security pension, CWRU offers a tax-deferred savings and investment plan that is a convenient and tax-effective way for you to save for retirement--Plan C - Matching.

 Plan C is an optional, supplemental retirement plan for Plan B participants, which allows you to contribute either to a tax-deferred retirement plan with the university matching a portion of your contribution and/or to an after-tax Roth with no university match.
-The combination of Staff Retirement Plan B, Social Security, and your personal savings through Plan C offers you valuable benefits for meeting your needs for retirement.
+The combination of Staff Retirement Plan B, Social Security, and your personal savings through Plan C - Matching offers you valuable benefits for meeting your needs for retirement.
 Further details are provided in the Staff Supplemental Retirement Plan C: Time to focus on your future document.